-- 3 credits IST 501 (required in the first semester) - 2 credits IST 590 (graduate colloquium required in the first and second semesters) - 9 credits foundation courses: three courses selected from the department-maintained list of foundational courses, following breadth constraints - 18 credits: six research methodology or other specialization courses in consultation with a student's adviser to support progress on one's dissertation research Note: In general, research methodology and specialization courses should be at the graduate level; students may include a maximum of six 400-level credits.
+- 3 credits IST 501 (required in the first semester) - 2 credits IST 590 (graduate colloquium required in the first and second semesters) - 9 credits foundation courses: three courses selected from the department-maintained list of furthracourses, following breadth constraints - 18 credits: six research methodology or other specialization courses in consultation with a student's adviser to support progress on one's dissertation research

+Note: In general, research methodology and specialization courses should be at the graduate level; students may include a maximum of six 400-level credits.

 NOTE: Students must maintain a GPA of 3.0 and receive a C or better in their courses to complete milestones and to graduate.
-Additionally, any English language courses completed will not count towards any degree requirements.